Lemon Turkey with Couscous Stuffing

 - 2 tablespoons minced fresh parsley

 - For stuffing, in a bowl, pour boiling water over couscous.
 Cover and let stand for 5 minutes or until water is absorbed.
 Add the remaining ingredients; toss to combine.
-Spoon stuffing into other side of pan, shaping into an 8-in. x 5-in. x 2-in. mound.
+Spoon stuffing into other side of pan, shaping into an 8x5x2-in. mound.
 Cover pan and bake at 325° for 45 minutes.

 - Uncover turkey; leave stuffing covered.
-Bake 40-50 minutes longer or until a meat thermometer reads 170°.
+Bake 40-50 minutes longer or until a thermometer reads 170°.
 Cover turkey with foil and let stand for 15 minutes before slicing.
 Serve with stuffing.
-Yield: 8 servings.